MichaelCurrin/react-router-quickstart/README.md

 - [Quick Start](https://reactrouter.com/web/guides/quick-start) on the React Router site.

+If you are new to React Router, that docs site has some guides and examples to get you going.

+Here are the steps that were followed to make this project.

 ```sh
 $ npx create-react-app demo-app
 $ cd demo-app
 $ yarn add react-router-dom
 ```

-If you are new to React Router, that docs site has some guides and examples to get you going.

 See also [React Quickstart](https://github.com/MichaelCurrin/react-quickstart) template project, which does not use React Router.